johnidm/johnidm/README.md

 Throughout my professional journey I have dedicated many moments to continuing my life long learning.
 I immersed myself in a wide range of technical material from different sources.
 This exposure gave me a comprehensive and solid understanding of best practices and trends in the field of software engineering.

+My proactive approach and my commitment to staying up to date are reflected not only in theory but in daily practice, making me a pragmatic professional, highly adaptable and ready to face the dynamic challenges of the ever-evolving technological landscape.

 Currently, I feel comfortable working with any technology, regardless of my previous familiarity.

 ## Experience